Scalingo/documentation/_posts/languages/ruby/2000-01-01-getting-started-with-ruby.md

 ## Bootstrap your project

-Let's start by creating a new ruby application:
+Let's start by creating a new Ruby application:

 ```bash
 $ mkdir my-ruby-app